maurergroup/maurergroup.github.io/src/content/team/reinhard-maurer.md

 ## Education and Training

-His PhD research at TU München focused on the dynamics of surface-adsorbed molecular switches, while his diploma thesis at the University of Graz examined cellulose surface adsorption modeling.
+His PhD research at TU München focused on the dynamics of surface-adsorbed molecular switches, while his diploma thesis at the University of Graz examined cellulose surface adsorption.
 His postdoctoral work at Yale University with Prof. John C. Tully further developed his expertise in surface dynamics and nonadiabatic processes.